knative/docs/serving/samples/helloworld-java-spark/README.md

-# Hello World - Spring Boot Java sample
+# Hello World - Spark Java sample

 A simple web app written in Java using Spark Java Framework that you can use for testing.